takanorig/example-karate-standalone/README.md

-# Examle for Karate Standalone
+# Example for Karate Standalone

-This repository is esamples for Karate.<br>
+This repository is examples for Karate.<br>
 https://github.com/intuit/karate

 For Karate standalone, please refer to the following site.<br>